-An Area of Concentrated Poverty (ACP) is defined as an area that is either a Qualified Census Tract or a Racially- or Ethnically-Concentrated Area of Poverty (R/ECAP).
+An ACP is defined as an area that is either a Qualified Census Tract or a Racially- or Ethnically-Concentrated Area of Poverty.

 Qualified Census Tracts (QCT)

-A census tract designated by Housing and Urban Development (HUD), or equivalent geographic area defined by the Census Bureau, where at least 50% of households have incomes below 60% of Area Median Gross Income (AMGI) for the year or that has a poverty rate of 25% or more.
-HUD has defined 60% of AMGI as 120% of HUD's Very Low-Income Limits, which are based on 50% of AMI, adjusted for high cost and low-income areas.
-Duty to Serve uses this designation to help inform its classification of ACPs.
+A census tract designated by the U.S. Department of Housing and Urban Development, or an equivalent geographic area defined by the Census Bureau, where at least 50% of households have annual incomes below 60% Area Median Gross Income (AMGI) or that have a poverty rate of 25% or more.
+HUD has defined 60% AMGI as 120% of HUD's Very Low-Income Limits, which are based on 50% AMI, adjusted for high cost and low-income areas.

 Racially- or Ethnically-Concentrated Area of Poverty (R/ECAP)

-A Racially- or Ethnically-Concentrated Area of Poverty (R/ECAP) is a census tract designated by HUD that has a non-white population of 50% or more and a poverty rate that is at least (a) 3X higher than the metropolitan/micropolitan area or (b) 40% or more.
-A R/ECAP means a geographic area with significant concentrations of poverty and minority populations.
+A R/ECAP is a census tract designated by HUD that has a non-white population of 50% or more and a poverty rate that is at least (a) three times higher than the metropolitan/micropolitan area or (b) 40% or more.

 High Needs Rural Regions

-This category includes rural areas in Middle Appalachia, Lower Mississippi Delta, Colonias or tracts located in Persistent Poverty Counties.
+This category includes rural areas in Middle Appalachia, the Lower Mississippi Delta, colonias or tracts located in Persistent Poverty Counties.